 MAP monitoring – track MAP violators to enforce policy agreements.

-The following tutorial will explore how to scrape Wayfair to get the public data you need.
-Read on for the page layout overview, project environment preparation, fetching the Wayfair product page for data extraction, and export to CSV or JSON format.
+The following tutorial will explore how to scrape Wayfair to extract data.
+Read on for the page layout overview, project environment preparation, Wayfair product data extraction, and export to CSV or JSON format.

 Before getting technical, let’s analyze the Wayfair page layout.
 Here are some of the most relevant types.